yetanalytics/lrsql/doc/aws.md

   - ALBHostName: (Optional) Set the desired (sub)domain name from Step 1
   - ALBHostedZone: (Optional) Set the Hosted Zone ID if the domain registrar is Route53 to enable automatic DNS management
   - ALBSubnets: Choose the two Public Subnets from Step 2
+  - CORSAllowedOrigins: If you are using your own DNS and do not provide ALBHostName and ALBHostedZone above, put the HTTPS address of your LRS here, ie. `https://mydomain.com` to allow CORS requests.
   - DBAppUserName: Choose a desired database username for the application
   - DBAppUserPasswordPath: Use the name selected in Systems Manager for the App Password in Step 1
   - DBHost: Copy and paste the DBEndpoint Output from Step 3